-Focus of our audit of financial liabilities was on reconciling them with external confirmations, correctness of measurement and periodization of cost and presentation of short and long-term liabilities.
+Focus of our audit of financial liabilities was on audit of completeness, correctness of measurement and periodization of cost and presentation of short and long-term liabilities.
 As concerns the income statement, we verified bookings of financing income and expenses through analytical and detailed substantive audit procedures.